Written by Phil Redmond. Tx 16th February 1979

 Tucker, Benny, Alan and Hughes are at their most boisterous in this episode.
-A spot of fighting during the lunch time is spotted by a teacher who decides they can drop a letter off at the secretary’s office since they’ve clearly not got anything better to do.
-Tucker decides that if they do they won’t have time to go to the chippy, so Benny pops the letter into his blazer pocket to deliver later (the fact they don’t deliver the letter straight away seems to be important, but it turns out to have no bearing on the plot after all).
+A spot of fighting during lunch time is spotted by a teacher who decides they can drop a letter off at the secretary’s office since they’ve clearly not got anything better to do.
+Tucker decides that if they do they won’t have time to go to the chippy, so Benny pops the letter into his blazer pocket to deliver later (the fact they don’t deliver the letter straight away seems set up to be important, but it later turns out to have no bearing on the plot).

 They’re just as uncontrollable when they get to the chippy.
 Tucker declares that he won’t have the chop-suey as he’s convinced that cats and dogs are put into it.
 Instead, he decides he’ll have something that you can be sure is fine – a sausage (even though Hughes tells him that it’s made up of sawdust!).
-Tucker’s slitty-eyed impersonation of the Chinese owner of the shop (which you know you’d never be able to get away with today) proves to be the final straw and all of them are forced to leg it.
+Tucker’s slitty-eyed impersonation of the Chinese owner of the shop (highly politically incorrect of course) proves to be the final straw and all of them are forced to leg it.

 More battles with the Brookies on the way back to school result in them taking Benny’s blazer.
 This means that Tucker, Alan and Benny have to infiltrate the enemy territory of Brookdale in order to retrieve it.
 As they pace the unfamiliar school corridors, there’s a rare use of incidental music to heighten the tension.
-Since music wasn’t something the series used at this time, it’s a little jarring to hear it in these scenes – but it does help to enhance the largely dialogue free section.
+Since music wasn’t something the series used at this time it’s a little jarring to hear it in these scenes – but it does help to enhance this largely dialogue free section of the episode.